Avanti un altro!

 Avanti un altro! is an Italian game show hosted by Paolo Bonolis and Luca Laurenti.
 It premiered on 5 September 2011, hosted by Paolo Bonolis and Luca Laurenti.
 The international distribution name for the show is "Next One!" and it is owned and distributed by Endemol Shine Group.

 First phase

 Avanti un altro! is a daily game show where players queue up on stage one by one to take part in a high-speed game of knowledge.
 The host begins the game by calling up the first contestant in line.
 In most rounds, the host asks the contestant four questions in a given category, each of which has two options for the correct answer.
 The contestant must answer three of the four questions correctly.
 If the contestant answers two questions incorrectly, they are eliminated from the game and the host calls the next contestant forward.

-If the contestant answers three questions correctly, however, he or she is allowed to select a scroll from a rotating table.
+If the contestant answers three questions correctly, however, he or she is allowed to select a scroll ("pidigozzo") from a rotating table ("pidigozzaro").
 Most of the scrolls contain cash amounts ranging from €1,000 to €200,000, which are added to the contestant's score.
 There are also several special scrolls in the game: